dsshim0125/grmc/README.md

 ## Learning a Geometric Representation for Data-Efficient Depth Estimation via Gradient Field and Contrastive Loss

-### IEEE ICRA 2021 Submission
+### IEEE ICRA 2021 Accepted
-This repo provides an official PyTorch implementation of the paper submitted to IEEE ICRA 2021 and offers pretrained encoders and depth estimation networks.
+This repo provides an official PyTorch implementation of the paper accpeted in IEEE ICRA 2021 and offers pretrained encoders and depth estimation networks.

 ### Results